Iha Fuyū: The P sound in Okinawan dialects

-Other Works
+Other works

 The weakest point of Okinawan People, The establishment of Okinawa Prefecture from the viewpoint of evolution, Did Heike people really come to Sakishima?
 Important place Urasoe, What does Shimajiri mean in many islands of Okinawa?
 A mysterious man Amawari, Documents of Wakou in Okinawa, A lovely Yaeyama girl, Nakasone Toyomiya in Miyako, Grand kumi stages of old Ryukyu, Poems of Southern Islands, The Bible translated into the Ryukyu language by Bernard Jean Bettelheim, On Konkō-kenshū (Old Ryukyu language dictionary), Akainko, the first Okinawan music musician.
 Mythologies in Okinawa.

 Okinawaology

 Okinawaology is not an independent field of science, but a general term of various aspects of Okinawa studies.
-Okinawaology originated from Iha's Ko Ryukyu (Old Ryukyu).
+Okinawaology originated from Iha's Ko Ryūkyū (Ancient Ryukyu).

 In General

-Since Ryukyu was annexed by Japan, the Okinawan people were forcefully assimilated into Japanese imperial culture.
-With this as the background, Iha studied the culture of both Japan and Okinawa, especially, the languages, history of Okinawa, and proposed the Okinawan people and Japanese people had the same ancestors.
-His studies started from Omorosoushi, and covered the study of history, linguistics, anthropology, archaeology, study of religions, mythology, the study of civilization, ethnology and literature.
+Since the Ryukyu Kingdom was annexed by Imperial Japan, the Okinawan people were forcefully assimilated into mainland Japanese culture.
+With this as the background, Iha studied the culture of both mainland Japan and Okinawa, especially the languages and history of Okinawa.
+He proposed that the Okinawan and Japanese people shared a common ancestry.
+His studies started from the Omoro Sōshi, and covered the study of history, linguistics, anthropology, archaeology, study of religions, mythology, the study of civilization, ethnology and literature.
 Using the Okinawan language, he tried to raise the pride of Okinawans in their land.
 His proposals have been established as the basis of Okinawaology.
 Those who study Okinawaology are not restricted to scholars.
 Okinawaology covers many other branches, such as politics, economics, laws, and natural circumstances.

 Tomb

-His tomb is at Urasoe Castle showing the following epitaph.
+His tomb is located in Urasoe Park, near the Urasoe Castle Ruins and is engraved with the following epitaph.